github-jimjim/Jomfish/README.md

 ## Licensing and Availability

-Jomfish is available for use and modification under the MIT license.
+Jomfish is available for use and modification under the Stockfish GNU General Public License v3.0.
 The engine is provided as-is, with no guarantees or support.

 [LICENSE](https://github.com/github-jimjim/Jomfish/blob/main/LICENSE)